rak-n-rok/Krake/docs/dev/tosca.rst

 .. tip::

-  Krake allows the creation of an application using e.g. plain Kubernetes manifest and then updating it using TOSCA or even updating it using CSAR.
+  Krake allows the creation of an application using e.g. a plain Kubernetes manifest and then updating it with a TOSCA or even CSAR file.
 The same works vice-versa.
 It means, that the application could be created and then updated by any supported format (Kubernetes manifest, TOSCA, CSAR).